Church of Spiritual Technology: Corporate information

-The Church of Spiritual Technology (CST) was incorporated by Sherman Lenske in Woodland Hills, California on May 27, 1982.
+The Church of Spiritual Technology (CST) was incorporated by Sherman Lenske in Woodland Hills, California, on May 27, 1982.
 The Bylaws of CST were signed on June 7, 1982, by its General and Special Directors, who were at that time Lyman Spurlock, Rebecca Pook, Maria Starkey, Stephen A. Lenske, Sherman D. Lenske and Lawrence A. Heller.
 In 1986, CST's Articles of Incorporation were amended to clarify the "disposition of the corporation's assets upon dissolution".

 On August 18, 1993, CST filed an application for tax exemption under section 501(c)(3) of the Internal Revenue Code.
 The Internal Revenue Service granted CST's request for exemption through an official recognition letter on October 1, 1993.

 At the time of the filing for tax exemption, the following individuals held corporate positions at CST: The Board of Trustees was composed of John Allcock, David Lantz and Russell Bellin.
 Thomas Vorm, Russell Bellin and Catherine Schmidt formed the Board of Directors.
 CST's President was Russell Bellin, its Vice-President Thomas Vorm, its Secretary Jane McNairn and its Treasurer Catherine Schmidt.

+In autumn 2021, CST was designated as an "undesirable organization" in Russia.

 Licensing of trademarks and service marks

 The existence and founding of CST is intimately connected to the creation of the Religious Technology Center (RTC), which was incorporated on January 1, 1982.
 Shortly after its inception, RTC received on May 16, 1982 "the ownership, supervision and control" of the trademarks and service marks, identifying "Scientology applied religious philosophy" and "Dianetics spiritual healing technology" by the originator and founder of Scientology, L. Ron Hubbard through a so-called "Assignment Agreement".

 This agreement was subject to an additional "Option Agreement" between Hubbard, RTC and CST.
 In two so-called "Option Agreements" from May 1982, Hubbard granted CST the right to purchase at any time from RTC the "Marks", the "Advanced Technology" and all the rights to them for the sum of $100.

 Parallel and similar-sounding agreements between Hubbard, RTC and CST were created during that period concerning the so-called "Advanced Technology," which consists of unpublished derivatives of Scientology's confidential "Advanced technology".

 Under these agreements, RTC is forced to turn over 90% of its net income to CST.
 A document from 1991, reflecting the "financial money flows" of RTC during the year 1989, actually showed a turnover of 59% of RTC's net income towards CST.

-Other examples of trademarks and service marks owned by CST are The Way to Happiness and The Way to Happiness symbol.
-As such, CST operates as the L. Ron Hubbard Library.
+L. Ron Hubbard Library

+After being awarded tax-exempt status, CST received Hubbard's copyrights and patents from Mr. Hubbard's Trust.
+Hubbard's books that are published posthumously are copyrighted by CST under the fictitious business name "L. Ron Hubbard Library".